softwareguru/airflowsummit-website/content/sessions/2025/new-tools-same-craft.md

 ---
-title: "New Tools, Same Craft: The Developer's Toolbox in 2025New Tools, Same Craft: The Developer's Toolbox in 2025"
+title: "New Tools, Same Craft: The Developer's Toolbox in 2025"
 slug: new-tools-same-craft
 speakers:
  - Brooke Jamieson